 The West Hill site is a founding member of Toronto East CAER, the region’s mutual aid emergency response organization.
 Toronto East CAER is a partnership of local industry and municipal emergency services that works to respond to large-scale or extended incidents.

-Dow is a founding members of the Chemical Valley Emergency Coordinating Organization (CVECO) in southwestern Ontario.
+Dow is a founding members of the Sarnia-Lambton Community Awareness Emergency Response (CAER), one of the three organizations that comprises BASES.
 As a member of this mutual aid group, the St. Clair River site shares best practices and resources to aid in responding to incidents.